 Sickle cell disease is an increasing global health problem.
 Estimates suggest that every year approximately 300,000 infants are born with sickle cell anemia, which is defined as homozygosity for the sickle hemoglobin (HbS) gene (i.e., for a missense mutation [Glu6Val, rs334] in the β-globin gene [HBB]) and that this number could rise to 400,000 by 2050.1 Although early diagnosis, penicillin prophylaxis, blood transfusion, transcranial Doppler imaging, hydroxyurea, and hematopoietic stem-cell transplantation can dramatically improve survival and quality of life for patients with sickle cell disease, our understanding of the role of genetic and nongenetic factors in explaining the remarkable phenotypic diversity of this mendelian disease is still limited.
 Better prediction of the severity of sickle cell disease could lead to more precise treatment and management.
 Beyond well-known modifiers of disease severity, such as fetal hemoglobin (HbF) levels and α-thalassemia, other genetic variants might affect specific subphenotypes.
 Similarly, although the influence of altitude and temperature has long been reflected in advice to patients with sickle cell disease, recent studies of nongenetic factors, including climate and air quality, suggest more complex associations between environmental factors and clinical complications.2 New treatments and management strategies accounting for these genetic and nongenetic factors could substantially and rapidly improve the quality of life and reduce health care costs for patients with sickle cell disease.

-Sickle cell disease (SCD) is an increasing global health burden.
-This inherited disease is characterised by a remarkable phenotypic heterogeneity, which can only partly be explained by genetic factors.
+Sickle cell disease is an increasing global health burden.
+This inherited disease is characterized by a remarkable phenotypic heterogeneity, which can only partly be explained by genetic factors.
 Environmental factors are likely to play an important role but studies of their impact on disease severity are limited and their results are often inconsistent.
-This study investigated associations between a range of environmental factors and hospital admissions of young patients with SCD in London and in Paris between 2008 and 2012.
-Specific analyses were conducted for sub-groups of patients with different genotypes and for the main reasons of admissions.
+This study investigated associations between a range of environmental factors and hospital admissions of young patients with sickle cell disease in London and in Paris between 2008 and 2012.
+Specific analyses were conducted for subgroups of patients with different genotypes and for the main reasons for admissions.
 Generalized additive models and distributed lag non-linear models were used to assess the magnitude of the associations and to calculate relative risks.
-Some environmental factors significantly influence the numbers of hospital admissions of children with SCD, although the associations identified are complicated.
-Our study suggests that meteorological factors are more likely to be associated with hospital admissions for SCD than air pollutants.
-It confirms previous reports of risks associated with wind speed (RR: 1.06/SD [95% confidence interval (CI): 1.00-1.12]) and also with rainfall (RR: 1.06/SD [95%CI: 1.01-1.12]).
-Maximum atmospheric pressure was found to be a protective factor (RR: 0.93/SD [95%CI: 0.88-0.99]).
+Some environmental factors significantly influence the numbers of hospital admissions of children with sickle cell disease, although the associations identified are complicated.
+Our study suggests that meteorological factors are more likely to be associated with hospital admissions for sickle cell disease than air pollutants.
+It confirms previous reports of risks associated with wind speed (risk ratio: 1.06/stan-dard deviation; 95% confidence interval: 1.00-1.12) and also with rainfall (1.06/standard deviation; 95% confidence interval: 1.01-1.12).
+Maximum atmospheric pressure was found to be a protective factor (0.93/standard deviation; 95% confidence interval: 0.88-0.99).
 Weak or no associations were found with temperature.
-Divergent associations were identified for different genotypes or reasons of admissions, which could partly explain the lack of consistency in earlier studies.
-Advice to patients with SCD usually includes avoiding a range of environmental conditions that are believed to trigger acute complications, including extreme temperatures and high altitudes.
-Scientific evidence to support such advice is limited and sometimes confusing.
-This study shows that environmental factors do explain some of the variations in rates of admission to hospital with acute sympt
+Divergent associations were identified for different genotypes or reasons for admissions, which could partly explain the lack of consistency in earlier studies.
+Advice to patients with sickle cell disease usually includes avoiding a range of environmental conditions that are believed to trigger acute complications, including extreme temperatures and high altitudes.
+Scientific evidence to support such advice is limited and sometimes con

 Premawardhena A, Allen A, Piel FBJ, et al., 2016, The evolutionary and clinical implilcations of the uneven distribution of the frequency of the inherited haemoglobin variants over short geographical distances, British Journal of Haematology, Vol: 176, Pages: 475-484, ISSN: 1365-2141